An Introduction to Pāli and the Pāli Canon

 The view of some modern scholars

-On the basis that they consider the dating of the Buddha to have no credible basis, in recent years many scholars, particularly in America, have held the view that there may never have been such an individual as Gotama Buddha, and if there was, we know virtually nothing about him.
-Prof Gombrich begins the final chapter of his book What the Buddha Thought by citing a professor at Chicago University who says that Pāli sources are “centered around the literary conceit of Gotama ‘preaching’”; he sneers at Prof Gombrich’s believing this conceit, but offers no view of how, when, where, by whom or in what language this huge body of texts was composed.
+On the basis that they consider the dating of the Buddha to have no credible basis, in recent years many scholars, particularly in America, have held the view that there may never have been such an individual as Gotama Buddha.
+They claim that even if there was, we know virtually nothing about him.
+Prof Gombrich begins the final chapter of his book What the Buddha Thought by citing a professor at Chicago University who says that Pāli sources are “centered around the literary conceit of Gotama ‘preaching’”.
+He sneers at Prof Gombrich’s believing this conceit, but offers no view of how, when, where, by whom or in what language this huge body of texts was composed.
 The scepticism of these scholars concerning the Buddha’s date extends to the dating of all the canonical texts, first and foremost their Pāli versions.
 However, they seem to have no proposal how we should imagine that the Pāli texts (or any others) were composed or preserved.

 Prof Gombrich’s new book “Buddhism and Pāli”

 Prof Gombrich’s claim that Pāli was the language used by the Buddha will surprise no traditional Buddhists, because they have always believed it.
 They have believed it, however, without any awareness of the difficulties it involves.
 To give just one example: it is surely remarkable that without writing, let alone any more modern technology for recording speech, all these texts could be accurately preserved for centuries.
 Western students of Sanskrit have now studied Sanskrit at the feet of traditional teachers and observed how not only their Indian pupils but also the western visitors can acquire mnemonic powers of which we did not know we were capable.
-Another relevant study is modern linguistics: fieldwork has shown that in other periods too, parts of India have evolved common languages (one can call each of them a lingua franca) which occupy a middle ground between local dialects and a formalized educated language learnt and used by an elite.
+Another relevant study is modern linguistics: fieldwork has shown that in other periods too, parts of India have evolved common languages.
+One can call each of them a lingua franca and they typically occupy a middle ground between local dialects and a formalized educated language used by an elite.

 Implications for the History of Buddhism